Data protection in Luxembourg: overview

 Main obligations and processing requirements

-The main principles to be complied with by data controllers, before and on an ongoing basis during data processing, can be summarised by the following ten principles of personal data protection, as set out in the brochure Data protection and privacy edited by the National Commission:
+The main principles to be complied with by data controllers, before and on an ongoing basis during the data processing, can be summarised by the following ten principles of personal data protection, as set out in the brochure Data protection and privacy edited by the CNPD:

 Necessity and proportionality.